Erin Andrews: 2012–present: Fox Sports and host roles

 On June 29, 2012, it was announced that Andrews was leaving ESPN to join Fox Sports.
 She was the first host of Fox College Footballs studio show and was joined by analysts Eddie George and Joey Harrington.
 Andrews also became a contributor on Fox NFL Sunday and served as a field reporter for most major sporting events aired on Fox, such as the MLB All-Star Game, the World Series, the NFL Playoffs, and Daytona 500.
 With the launch of Fox Sports 1 on August 17, 2013, Andrews became the guest host of Fox College Football Kickoff and Fox College Saturday, a direct competitor to ESPN College Gameday, which previews the weekend's biggest college football games.
 Andrews also contributed to the daily studio show Fox Football Daily.
 Beginning with the 2014 NFL season, Andrews became the sideline reporter on Fox's lead NFL broadcasting crew after replacing Pam Oliver.
 She later re-signed with Fox Sports in 2016 to report exclusively with Fox's NFL crew.

 In March 2014, Andrews replaced Brooke Burke-Charvet as co-host of Dancing with the Stars, joining Tom Bergeron for the show's 18th season.
 She and Bergeron remained in their roles through the show's 28th season.

 Andrews has also co-hosted the CMT Music Awards twice, having hosted the 2015 ceremony with actress Brittany Snow on June 10 and the 2016 ceremony with NFL player J. J. Watt on June 8.

 She co-hosts the Calm Down podcast with Charissa Thompson since 2021.

+In 2025, she became a co-host of 99 to Beat, co-hosting with stand-up comedian and actor Ken Jeong.
+It aired on Fox on September 24, 2025.